open-wc/open-wc/packages/building-rollup/README.md

   ]
 }
 ```

-## Adjusting browser support for the modern build
-The legacy build targets IE11, which is the earliest browser supported by the webcomponents polyfill.
-For the modern build we target the lates 2 versions of the major browsers (chrome, firefox, safari and edge).

-You can adjust this by adding a [browserslist](https://github.com/browserslist/browserslist) configuration.
-For example by adding a `.browserslistrc` file to your project, or adding an entry to your package.json.
-See the [browserslist documentation](https://github.com/browserslist/browserslist) for more information.

-> Note: you should not add IE11 or other very early browsers as a target in your browserslist, as it would result in a broken modern build because it makes some assumptions around browser support.
-Use the `--legacy` flag for legacy builds.

 ## Extending the rollup config
 A rollup config is just a plain object.
 It's easy to extend it using javascript: